 Everybody knows that bigger is better.
 Or is it what you do with it that counts?
-A visit to Calgary Tower is one of the best things to do in Calgary.
-But how does it compete with Toronto’s CN Tower, one of the tallest buildings in Canada – and the world?
+Calgary Tower is no longer the city’s tallest building, but it is still a fantastic day out.
 Here is your essential guide to Calgary Tower and more of the best Calgary tourist attractions.

-As well as being famous for the annual Calgary stampede rodeo, the city’s attractions include Calgary Zoo, the Glenbow Museum of arts and local history, the Heritage Park Historical Village and the Calgary Tower.
+As well as being famous for the annual Calgary stampede rodeo, the best things to do in Calgary include Calgary Zoo, the Glenbow Museum of arts and history, the Heritage Park Historical Village and the Calgary Tower.
 The city is also a gateway to the stunning nearby national scenery of Banff, Lake Louise and Jasper.

-About the Calgary Tower
+The history of the Calgary Tower

 So how tall is the Calgary Tower?
 It stands at 191 metres, making it one of the most striking things to see in Calgary.
 Completed in 1968, at a cost of CA$3.5 million, the opening of the Calgary Tower was a proud moment for city officials.
 At the time, it was by far the tallest building in Calgary, as the tower’s height was at least twice that of the other city buildings.

 The tower’s pioneering construction involved a continual pour of cement over 24 days.
-The column grew at an average rate of 7.6 metres a day.
+The column grew at an average of 7.6 metres a day.
 Finally, it was topped off with a revolving restaurant and a 360-degree observation deck.

 Over the years, high rise buildings have grown in popularity.
-Today, Calgary Tower has two neighbouring skyscrapers, Brookfield Place and The Bow Tower Calgary.
+Today, Calgary Tower has two taller neighbouring skyscrapers, Brookfield Place and The Bow Tower Calgary.

 Local points of interest include the saloon owned by the Sundance Kid before he famously joined forces with Butch Cassidy.
 There’s a hotel whose owners were ostracised after surviving the sinking Titanic – the husband was accused of disguising himself as a woman in order to board a lifeboat.

 In more recent events, the thousands of volunteers and the City Mayor are noted for their courage and inspiration during 2013’s catastrophic Alberta floods.
 Not to mention the history of the world famous Calgary stampede and a flurry of fun facts about the tower.